-Festive feasts for Chinese New Year include: eating of dumplings for wealth in the new year, a custom mainly in Northern China (some of my dumplings recipes are Gluten Free Potstickers and Beef and Leek dumplings plus my wonton recipes Homemade Wonton Wrappers and Pork and Prawns Wonton Soup); and consuming Glutinous Rice Balls, “Tang Yuan” in Chinese, which are a traditional food for the Southern Chinese.
-These balls are made of glutinous rice flour with different fillings added.
+Festive feasts for Chinese New Year include eating of dumplings for wealth in the new year, a Northern China custom.
+Some of my dumplings recipes are Gluten Free Potstickers and Beef and Leek dumplings.
+Plus my wonton recipes Homemade Wonton Wrappers and Pork and Prawns Wonton Soup.
+And consuming Glutinous Rice Balls, “Tang Yuan” in Chinese, which are a traditional food for the Southern Chinese.
+They made these balls with glutinous rice flour and different fillings added to the center.
 Their circular shape signifies reunion, harmony and joy.

 Dragon and Lion Dances Celebrations

 Dragon and lion dances are common entertainments to bring good luck and good fortune.
 They also ward off any bad luck and evil spirits and bring happiness for the new year.
 In Chinese culture, dragon is one of the luckiest signs in the Chinese zodiac.
 It symbolizes wisdom, power and wealth and bring good luck and prosperity.
 They claimed that the lengthier the dragon, the better luck and good fortune it will bring.
 So, some dragons may stretch 100 feet or even longer.
 While lion represents wisdom, power and superiority even though it is not one of the zodiac signs.